-Our title is silly, but back pain is no joke: nearly eight out of ten people will experience back pain at some point in their lifetime?
+Our title is silly, but back pain is no joke!
+Did you know that nearly 8 out of 10 people will experience back pain at some point in their lifetime?
 In the United States, back pain:

-In America the direct annual cost is 40 billion dollars, with indirect costs--lost wages and productivity, legal and insurance overhead, and impact on family--at well over 100 billion dollars.
+in America has a direct annual cost of $40 billion, with indirect costs—lost wages & productivity, legal & insurance overhead, and impact on family—at well over $100 billion.

 Myth #1: An x-ray or MRI will answer all my questions!